Dynactive-Software/DynactiveSSOPHPIntegrationKit/phpsaml/README.md

 Dynactive SSO uses SAML 2.0 for it's SSO authentication piece.
 The specification for SAML can be read here: https://wiki.oasis-open.org/security/FrontPage

-We are using the HTTP POST Binding.
+We are using the HTTP POST Binding and specifically IDP initiated login.

 This particular library wraps around the SimpleSAML library: https://simplesamlphp.org/